thu-ml/cond-image-leakage/README.md

 # for our DynamiCrafter-CIL with 320x512 resolution
 sh inference_CIL_512.sh

+# for our DynamiCrafter-CIL with 576x`024 resolution
+sh inference_CIL_1024.sh
 ```

 The relevant parameters in ```inference.sh``` for our strategy are explained as follows: